hugohir/Covid19_Hospitalizations/README.md

 COVID-19 symptoms can quickly escalate from mild symptoms to severe.
 Most COVID-19-positive patients first had influenza-like symptoms.
 But many of those patients ended up in the ICU in a fight to survive.

-## Objective
+## Objectives

-The objective is to predict if a COVID-19 patient should be admitted to the hospital or treated at home.
+The objective is to predict if a COVID-19 patient should be admitted to the ICU or treated at home.
 If a patient is likely to end up in the ICU, he/she should be admitted to the hospital and not allowed to go home.
+This may contribute to reducing the lethality of the virus.

 Classify patients into 2 classes: ICU and no-ICU.
 Provide insights.